 To show consideration for all of our patients, it would be appreciated if only one person accompanies you on admission.
 Please note that seating is available for patients but relatives/friends may be asked to stand.

 Your Family Doctor

-Please let your family doctor/GP know you are to be admitted to hospital.
+Please let your family doctor/General Practitioner (GP) know that you are going to be admitted to hospital.